 A periodontist is a specialist who receives two to three years of post-graduate training in the area of gums, gum disease, soft tissue, and bone disease.
 In many cases, when patients suffer from oral health issues relating to the gums or tooth loss, they may be referred to a periodontist for a more specialized treatment plan.
 Understanding when to visit a periodontist vs. dentist can help you make a more effective decision about your oral care.

 Drs.
-Nicholas D. Shumaker and Leslie J. Paris are board-certified periodontists serving the Greeley and Fort Collins, CO, areas.
+Nicholas D. Shumaker, Leslie J. Paris, and Jessica S. Allen are board-certified periodontists serving the Greeley and Fort Collins, CO, areas.
 At Northern Colorado Periodontics, we specialize in periodontal care and dental implant treatment to provide state-of-the-art care for all our patients.

 The Difference between a Dentist and a Periodontist